-The Law Enforcement Department must meet the daily challenge of providing police coverage and protection, and at all times keeping pace with the expansion of FPCC land holdings and the remarkable growth of FPCC programs, activities.
+The Law Enforcement Department must meet the daily challenge of providing police coverage and protection, and at all times keeping pace with the expansion despite the recent of FPCC land holdings and the remarkable growth of FPCC programs, activities.
 On a daily basis, police officers must be deployed on three shifts and in such a manner as to provide equitable protection for FPCC properties spread widely across the entire County.
 The patrol force is presently comprised of ninety-four police officers.
-The number of authorized patrol officers has remained the same since 2009.
+The number of authorized patrol officers has remained the same since 2009, sites that are ideally located to ensure equitable and appropriate police coverage across the entire County.
+In addition, a new work schedule was introduced that would allow the existing patrol force to be equitably deployed to all five of the reporting locations.